indigomoon/GreenlandVR/README.md

 "Reality, Virtually, Hackathon" at MIT
 http://www.realityvirtuallyhack.com

-This is just a barely working app that was developed at a weekend hackathon.
+This is a simple app that was developed by team "Ice Breakers" at a weekend hackathon devoted to virtual and augmented reality.
-Currently developing on Mac for iOS and Cardboard viewer.
+At various times it was working on a Samsung phone in a GearVR, and an iPhone in a Google Cardboard.

 -------
 REQUIREMENTS

-These configurations have been tested:
+These are the requirements for some configurations we have tried:

 iPhone target:
 - Mac